A4Bio/GraphsGPT/README.md

 ## Contact Us
 If you have any questions, please contact:

-- Gao ZhangYang: gaozhangyang@westlake.edu.cn
+- Zhangyang Gao: gaozhangyang@westlake.edu.cn

-- Dong DaiZe: dzdong2019@gmail.com
+- Daize Dong: dzdong2019@gmail.com